On the Glasner Property of Linear Maps with Prime Entries on Tori: Introduction

 The dependence on $L$ is not obvious from the outset, and unfortunately it is not known if this is essential.
 The $L$ term originates from the use of the Hua bound to get an asymptotic upper bound on the value of an exponential sum, which in turn originates from the typical Harmonic Analysis approach to proving statements about the quantitative Glasner property.
 As the Hua bound is effectively tight, the $L$ dependence cannot be avoided without significant changes to the proof used.

-The separate $m = 1$ case originates from being able to use a tighter bound than usual in our proof.
-More specifically, when given the set $\{x_i \mid 1 \leq i \leq k\} \subseteq \mathbb{T}^m$ and an integer $b$, a key section of the proof requires us to bound the number of pairs $1 \leq i < j \leq k$ such that $x_i - x_j$ is rational and can be written with a denominator of at most $b$.
-In the case of $m = 1$, we are able to make use of Proposition 1.3 of Alon and Peres \cite{AP}, a statement which fails to extend naturally to the higher dimensional case.
-When $m > 1$ we instead use a weaker bound originating from Proposition 1 from Kelly and L\^e \cite{KL}.
-An obvious path for future work is delving more into extending Proposition 1.3 of Alon and Peres into the higher dimensional case.
+The separate $m = 1$ case in theorem \ref{theorem1} originates from being able to use a tighter bound than usual in our proof.
+More specifically, when given the set $\{x_i \mid 1 \leq i \leq k\} \subseteq \mathbb{T}^m$ and an integer $b$, a key section of the proof requires us to bound the number of pairs $1 \leq i < j \leq k$ such that $x_i-x_j$ only has rational entries with small denominators.
+In the case of $m = 1$, we are able to make use of proposition 1.3 of Alon and Peres \cite{AP}, a statement which fails to extend naturally to the higher dimensional case.
+When $m > 1$ we must instead use a weaker argument based on proposition 1 from Kelly and L\^e \cite{KL}.
+An obvious path for future work is delving more into extending proposition 1.3 of Alon and Peres into the higher dimensional case to produce a tighter bound when $m > 1$.

-We also prove another theorem, which instead considers the case where we have a single choice of prime.
+We also prove another theorem, which instead considers the case where the elements of $\mathcal{M}$ are defined from a single choice of prime, rather than a separately chosen prime for each entry of the matrix.